typst/typst/docs/guides/guide-for-writing-plugins.md

 You should check out this [link](https://github.com/astrale-sharp/wasm-minimal-protocol).
 The repo contains:
-- A list of examples of plugins implementation.
+- A list of examples of plugin implementations.
-- A test runner for these examples
+- A test runner for these examples.
 - Wrappers to help you write your plugin in Rust.
 (Zig wrappers in development)
-- A stubber for wasi ()
+- A stubber for wasi [here](https://github.com/astrale-sharp/wasm-minimal-protocol#you-need-to-stub-a-webassembly-plugin)

 # Protocol

-This section describes the protocol typst expects plugins to implement.
-This protocol sends and receive byte slices with typst as the host.
+This section describes the protocol Typst expects plugins to implement.
+This protocol sends and receive byte slices with Typst as the host.

 Types and functions are described using WAT syntax.